Interesting Facts About Malaria You Should Know

 Drug Resistance Is a Major Global Threat

-PACE Hospitals continually updates its treatment protocols based on National Vector Borne Disease Control Programme (NVBDCP) and WHO guidelines.
+PACE Hospitals continually updates its treatment protocols based on the National Vector Borne Disease Control Programme (NVBDCP) and WHO guidelines.

 Malaria Is Preventable with Simple Precautions